Trump approval slipping among Latinos, but Democrats haven't made major gains

 In a New York Times/Sienna poll this week, 69% of Hispanics said they disapprove of the way Mr. Trump is handling his job as president, and 58% said they believe he has made the economy worse since he took office.

-Polling commissioned by the Democratic National Committee over the summer found similar sentiments among Hispanics, indicating Mr. Trump's approval rating is heavily net negative, and by June had become slightly more so, compared to April, after his first 100 days in office.
-The commissioned polling, taken in November, April and June, was used to brief national Democratic officials during the Democratic National Committee's summer meeting in Minnesota in August.
+Polling of Latino voters that was used to brief national Democratic officials during the Democratic National Committee's summer meeting in Minnesota in August contained similar sentiments.
+The surveys, taken in November, April and June, indicated Mr. Trump's approval was heavily net negative, and by June had become slightly more so, compared to April, after his first 100 days in office.

 By June, the vast majority of the respondents said they were closely following the Trump administration's immigration actions, and almost half reported that they feared being deported, and they feared family members or friends could also be deported.